PhilRW/blog/content/post/2024-03-06-sdr-to-zello.md

 - Zello
 ---

-To promote my own personal situational awareness (especially during fire season which is pretty much all year), I combined some radio + software magic and created a couple of feeds of police and fire dispatch in Boulder County.
+To promote my own personal situational awareness (especially during fire season which is pretty much all year now), I combined some radio + software magic and created a couple of feeds of police and fire dispatch in Boulder County.
 I thought I would share this with the community.
 Enjoy!

 <!--more-->